 - Price match guarantee for electricity in Victoria

 - No lock-in contracts and no exit fees

-Available in New South Wales and Victoria, 1st Energy stands out for a couple of reasons – but mainly because it offers some of the biggest discounts in each state, with a lifetime benefit.
-With most energy providers, the headline discount offers you see when you sign up only last for the first year, but in the case of 1st Energy and just a handful of others, the benefit period is ongoing and doesn’t disappear at the end of the contract.
-Customers in Victoria can get 32% off their usage charges when they pay on time, while those in New South Wales can get 20% off.
+Available in New South Wales and Victoria, 1st Energy stands out for a couple of reasons – mainly, it offers great discounts for longer benefit periods than average.
+With most retailers, the big headline discount you’re advertised only lasts for the first year or two, but 1st Energy say their discount won’t disappear at the end of the contract.
+Customers in Victoria can get 40% off their usage charges when they pay on time, while those in New South Wales can get 20% off.
 The downside is that you need to go with a two-year contract, but 1st Energy also boasts a price match guarantee, so make sure you put that to the test before joining.

 - Significant pay on time discounts

 - Lifetime benefit period